-Sales to law enforcement agencies accounted for approximately 90% of our revenue in 2019, 2020 and 2021.
-At any point, due to external factors and opinions, whether or not related to product performance, law enforcement agencies may elect to no longer purchase our solutions.
-The key dynamics and trends affecting the digital investigations and intelligence market include: (i) the explosive growth in the volume of data production and availability, (ii) the increases in data complexity, (iii) the lack of digital forensic professionals, (iv) constraints in resources in the public sector, (v) the growing frequency, sophistication and business impact of cybercrime in the private sector, (vi) the growing risk of insider threats and employee misconduct in private enterprises and (vii) the substantial increase in the remote workforce.
-For example, while we have not yet had any government clients cancel contracts due to the ongoing COVID-19 outbreak, the pandemic may adversely impact the operating budgets of local governments, which may reduce the budget for law enforcement and corrections.
-In addition, although we have experienced no negative impact on our revenue from the recent changes in public sentiment around police funding, such as the "Defund the Police" movement, these changes may impact our revenue in the future.
-Revenue growth may be impacted by changes in organizational structure leading to complex decision-making processes within the public sector or by a reduction in the pace of adoption of investigation and justice acceleration related technologies.
+Sales to law enforcement and government agencies accounted for approximately 90% of our revenue in 2020, 2021 and 2022.
+At any point, due to external factors and opinions, whether or not related to our products' performance, law enforcement and governments agencies may elect to no longer purchase our solutions.
+The key trends affecting the digital investigations and intelligence market include: among other things, the explosive growth in the volume of data production and availability, the growing frequency and risk of insider threats and employee misconduct in private enterprises, the increases in data complexity, sophistication and business impact of cybercrime in the private sector and the need for digital evidence management and analysis systems, a lack of sufficient digital forensic professionals and constraints in resources in the public sector, and the substantial volume of remote workforce.
+If we are unable to meet these evolving needs, law enforcement and other government agencies may not continue to purchase, accept and use our solutions, and our revenue and financial condition will be adversely affected.

+Our revenue, financial and operating results may also be impacted by changes in organizational structure within the public sector leading to complex decision-making processes or by a slowdown in the pace of adoption of investigation and justice acceleration related technologies in the public sector.

-Real or perceived errors, failures, defects or bugs in our DI solutions could adversely affect our results of operations, growth prospects and reputation.
+Real or perceived errors, failures, defects or bugs in our DI solutions could adversely affect our results of operations, financial results, growth prospects and reputation.

-Because we offer a complex platform, undetected errors, defects, failures or bugs may occur, especially when solutions or capabilities are first introduced or when new versions or other product or infrastructure updates are released.
+Because we offer a complex DI suite of solutions, undetected errors, defects, failures or bugs may occur, especially when solutions or capabilities are first introduced or when new versions or other product or infrastructure updates are released.
 Despite frequent testing by us and regular software updates, errors, failures, or bugs may not be found in new software or releases until after they are implemented, and this could adversely affect our reputation and our customers' willingness to buy solutions from us, and adversely affect market acceptance or perception of our solutions.

 Many of our customers, especially those in law enforcement, use our solutions in applications that are of public interest or critical to their businesses or missions and may thus have a lower risk tolerance to defects in our solutions than to defects in other, less critical, software solutions.
 Errors or delays in releasing software updates or allegations of unsatisfactory performance or errors, defects or failures in released software could cause us, in the long run, to lose sales opportunities, increase our service costs, incur substantial software redesigning costs, lose customers or subject us to liability for damages and divert our resources from other tasks, any one of which could materially and adversely affect our business, results of operations and financial condition.
-In addition, our solutions could be perceived as ineffective for reasons outside of our control.

-An error, failure or bug in any of our solutions by our law enforcement customers could lead to interference with the administration of justice, for example by corrupting digital evidence.
-Real or perceived errors, failures, or bugs in our solutions, or dissatisfaction with our solutions and outcomes, could result in customer terminations.
+An error, failure or bug in any of our solutions used by our law enforcement customers could lead to interference with the administration of justice, for example by corrupting digital evidence rendering them inadmissible Real or perceived errors, failures, or bugs in our solutions, or dissatisfaction with our solutions and outcomes, could result in customer terminations or non-renewals.
 In such an event, we may be required, or we may choose, for customer relations or other reasons, to expend additional resources in order to help correct any such errors, failures, or bugs.

-A failure to maintain sales and marketing personnel productivity or hire, integrate and retain additional sales and marketing personnel could adversely affect our results of operations and growth prospects.
+A failure to maintain sales and marketing personnel productivity or hire, integrate and retain additional sales and marketing personnel has in the past and could in the future adversely affect our results of operations and growth prospects.